NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Then he took curds and milk and the calf that he had prepared, and set it before them.
 And he stood by them under the tree while they ate.

 The fact that **they ate** shows that the concept of God as transcendental[^transcendental] is not entirely true.
 God the Father may be invisible and transcendental, however God the Son has often appeared in a human figure throughout biblical history.
+And in this case he was seen and even ate food.
 This chapter details such a [theophany](#theophany).

 [See the Two Powers in Heaven](#the-two-powers-in-heaven)